chaitanyasugathan/Cybersecurity/NetworkForensics/README.md

 # Final Project
+-

-Project scenrio : Assuming the role of Security Engineer supporting an organization's SOC infrastructure.
+Project scenario : Assuming the role of Security Engineer supporting an organization's SOC infrastructure.
 -
 The tasks involved :
 - Defensive Security - Implement alerts and set thresholds in Kibana.